-Expressions of Aging is John Keston’s autobiography, which I co-wrote with him in 2011.
-In 1993, a few months shy of his 70th birthday, Keston became the oldest person ever to break 3 hours for a marathon.
-The moment he turned 70, he set out to do it again – a feat that would give him the 70-74 age-group world record.
-A man of passion and diverse interests (in his professional life the British-born Keston had been a member of the Royal Shakespeare Company, starred in a Neil Simon musical, raised turkeys, and lied about his age to enlist in the RAF), Keston threw himself at the goal more times than sanity would suggest, repeatedly coming within a whisker of success before succumbing to yet another disaster.
-Ten marathons later…well, we won’t spoil the ending, though the heart of the story is about the quest and his evocative descriptions of racing and the joy of running.
-Mixed in are descriptions of his other feats – many quite humorous – all depicting a man whose primary characteristic was something his British compatriots would have called “sheer cussed-mindedness.”
+Expressions of Aging, with John Keston.
+In 1993, a few months shy of his 70th birthday, John Keston became the oldest person ever to break 3 hours for a marathon.
+The moment he turned 70, he set out to do it again, seeking the 70-74 age-group world record.
+A man of passion and diverse interests (in his professional life Keston had been a member of the Royal Shakespeare Company, starred in a Neil Simon musical, raised turkeys, and lied about his age to enlist in the RAF), he threw himself at the goal more times than sanity would suggest, repeatedly coming within a whisker of success.
+Ten marathons later…well, I won’t spoil the ending, though the heart of the story is about the quest and his evocative descriptions of racing and the joy of running.
+Mixed in are descriptions of his other feats – many quite humorous – depicting a man whose primary characteristic was something the British would call “sheer cussed-mindedness.”

 Print copies still exist.
 Contact me if you want one.